-Heat 2 tbsp oil in a large pan over medium high heat.
+- Heat 2 tablespoon oil in a large pan over medium high heat.

 Instant Pot Method

-Put the liner in the Instant Pot and press the sauté function.
-When the display reads 'hot', pour in 2 tbsp of olive oil.
+- Put the liner in the Instant Pot and press the sauté function.
+When the display reads 'hot', pour in 2 tablespoon of olive oil.
 Add the chicken and allow it to cook until browned.
 Use a wooden spoon to break up the chicken into small pieces.

 - When the chicken in brown, add in the onion and garlic.
 Sauté for 3-4 minutes until the onions begin to soften.